-A typical EMDR session lasts 60 – 90 minutes but your initial session may take longer as your therapist discusses the therapy with you and carries out an assessment.
+A typical EMDR session lasts 50 – 90 minutes.
 It may take one or two sessions for your therapist to gain an understanding of your problem and from there the number of EMDR sessions you will need depends on the type of problem you have, your circumstances and your progress.

 What are the Benefits?

 Research studies show that EMDR therapy is very effective in helping people process emotionally painful and traumatic experiences.
 EMDR therapy can help clients replace their anxieties and fears with positive images, emotions and thoughts.